John Brisben Walker: Return to Colorado

 On his return to Colorado with Ethel, Walker concentrated his efforts on developing real estate he earlier had accumulated around Morrison, a town not far from Denver.
-For the most part, he had bought undeveloped land or platted lots for speculation, eventually owning about 4,000 acres around Morrison, including both Mount Falcon and nearby Mount Morrison, which overlooks the town of Morrison and features a natural geologic amphitheater that today is known as the Red Rocks Amphitheatre.
-(Sally White, John Brisben Walker, the Man and Mt.
-Morrison, Historically Jeffco, Vol. 18, Issue 26, pp. 4-8 (2005)).
+For the most part, he had bought undeveloped land or platted lots for speculation, eventually owning about 4,000 acres around the town, including both Mount Falcon and nearby Mount Morrison, which overlooks the town of Morrison and features a natural geologic amphitheater that today is known as the Red Rocks Amphitheatre.

-On the crest of Mount Falcon, Walker built a stone castle designed by Jacques Benedict for himself, Ethel and family.
+On the crest of Mount Falcon, Walker built a stone castle designed by Jacques Benedict for himself, Ethel, and family.
 On Mount Morrison, assisted by his eldest son, John Jr., he began developing Red Rocks with the dream of making it a world-famous music venue.
 Road and walking paths were built and a platform constructed high up in the Rocks.
 On May 31, 1906, a concert by Pietro Satriano and a 25-piece brass band in the amphitheater marked the grand opening of what Walker named The Garden of the Titans.
-(Riots, Rock Bans and Redemption: the Lesser Known History of Red Rocks, Derek Etsler, Colorado Public Radio, May 13, 2014 [cpr.org]).